quanninja1304/Data-Visualization-G8/README.md

 We transformed raw, fragmented logs into a high-dimensional strategic asset through a rigorous **Data Engineering Pipeline**.
 This process was architected to handle **Big Data (37.5M rows)** on local hardware without memory overflow.

 ### 1. Data Cleaning & Integration (The "Memory-First" Strategy)
-*The raw data presented a critical RAM bottleneck (~37GB uncompressed across 13 "wide" files), requiring a streaming-based approach.*
+*The raw data presented a critical RAM bottleneck (~ 144MB uncompressed across 13 "wide" files, which becomes 16GB after merging and consolidating), requiring a streaming-based approach.*

 #### 🧩 Smart Integration ("Melt-then-Combine")
 > **🔴 The Bottleneck:** Merging 13 files in their original "Wide Format" (144 columns) would create a massive intermediate sparse matrix, causing immediate Kernel Crash on standard 16GB RAM machines.